Ion beam: Medicine

 Ion beams are also used in particle therapy, most often in the treatment of cancer.

 Space applications

 Ion beams produced by ion and plasma thrusters on board a spacecraft can be used to transmit a force to a nearby object (e.g. another spacecraft, an asteroid, etc.) that is irradiated by the beam.
 This innovative propulsion technique named Ion Beam Shepherd has been shown to be effective in the area of active space debris removal as well as asteroid deflection.

 High-energy ion beams

 High-energy ion beams produced by particle accelerators are used in atomic physics, nuclear physics and particle physics.

-Weaponry
+As weapon

-The use of ion beams as a particle-beam weapon is theoretically possible, but has not been demonstrated.
-Electron beam weapons have been tested by the U.S. Navy in the early 20th century, but the hose instability effect prevents these from being accurate at a distance of over approximately 30 inches.
-See particle-beam weapon for more information on this type of weapon.
+Ion beams can theoretically be used to make a weapon, but this has not been demonstrated.
+Electron beam weapons were tested by the U.S. Navy in the early 20th century, but the hose instability effect prevents them from being accurate at a distance of over approximately 30 inches.